petersbob/petersbob.github.io/index.md

 This is my personal website where I post some links and projects I have worked on.

-My name is Joseph Peterson and I am an undergrad computer science student at St. Olaf College in Minnesota.
+My name is Joseph Peterson and I am an undergrad computer science student at St. Olaf College in Northfield, Minnesota.

-I do a lot of python, javascript and computer graphics work.
+I do a lot of python, javascript, and computer graphics work.

 ### Here are some links